 Follow us on Twitter

-The Democracy Movement was founded in 1998 through a merger of the Referendum Movement - the non-party 'Keep the Pound' campaign which came out of Sir James Goldsmith's Referendum Party - and the Euro Information Campaign established by the Yorkshire businessman Paul Sykes.
+The Democracy Movement was founded in 1998 through a merger of the Referendum Movement - the non-party, grassroots 'Keep the Pound' campaign which came out of the Referendum Party's 1997 general election campaign - and the Euro Information Campaign established by the Yorkshire businessman Paul Sykes.

-The DM has also campaigned against the scale of Britain's contribution to the EU budget, to which the Prime Minister David Cameron recently claimed to have secured a real terms cut.
+The DM has also campaigned against the scale of Britain's contribution to the EU budget, through the then novel approach of breaking the figure down into daily and weekly amounts and comparing those to the financial needs of public services such as the NHS.
+Former Prime Minister David Cameron claimed subsequently to have secured, for the first time, a real terms cut to the UK's payments into the EU budget.

 Who we are